metauni/metauni.github.io/index.md

 If you have trouble connecting to Roblox (and you have clicked Retry a few times) you might have to turn off your VPN.
 Some people have a better experience with the separate Discord application as compared to running Discord in the browser.
 The Discord-Roblox integration can be a bit weird when you sign in for the first time, please try switching zones a few times (by walking in between two of them) or manually changing voice channels once in Discord (then the bot may notice that you exist).
 If all else fails, you can manually join the `zTalk` channel on Discord to hear talks.

+### How do I host my own node?

+Currently a Metauni node consists of code inside a Roblox game, talking to a Discord webhook, talking to a Discord bot hosted on Repl.it and talking to a database backend on MongoDB.
+We have compiled [detailed instructions](http://metauni.org/posts/make-your-own/make-your-own) for setting up your own node and run regular drop-in sessions where you can get help (subscribe to the mailing list for notifications).

 ## History

 * 14/1/2021 - History start, got Discord integration working, [intro video](https://youtu.be/0K3sCNvFpWE).